Last updated: 21 June 2026

 2 out of 5

 Overall, this Autopilot app review still lands at 2/5 Lukewarm.
-The recent rally has lifted my portfolio nicely, but a quietly compounding ISA portfolio at JPMorgan has actually done better over the same period without any of the drama.
-Autopilot earns genuine credit for an innovative concept, a polished interface, and a feature set few UK competitors offer.
-However, it falls short of Cool because real-world returns swing dramatically against the headline numbers, the dual-app setup adds avoidable friction for UK users, and the lack of ISA protection or options copy trading limits its usefulness as a serious investment tool.
-It could be great one day, but a single rough month would put it right back in the red.
+My numbers have improved since the spring, and the Inverse Cramer in particular has been a bright spot at +26.6%.
+Yet a quietly compounding ISA portfolio at JPMorgan has done better again over the same ten months, by a wider margin once Autopilot's fees are stripped out.
+Autopilot earns real credit for an innovative concept, a polished interface and a feature set few UK rivals offer.
+Even so, it falls short of Cool because real-world returns swing hard against the headlines, the dual-app setup adds avoidable friction for UK users, and the lack of ISA protection limits its usefulness as a core tool.
+It could be great one day.
+For now, though, one rough month would put it straight back in the red.

 Frequently asked questions